Bruce Ackerman: Democratic reform

-Criticism of judicial review
+Comparative constitutionalism

-Sandrine Baume identified Bruce Ackerman as a leading critic of the "compatibility of judicial review with the very principles of democracy," in contrast to writers like John Hart Ely and Ronald Dworkin.
-For his position as documented by Baume, Ackerman was joined in his opinion about judicial review by Larry Kramer and Mark Tushnet as the main proponents of the idea that judicial review should be strongly limited and that the Constitution should be returned "to the people."
+His book The Future of Liberal Revolution (1992) explored the constitutional challenges facing post-communist states as they transitioned to democracy.
+He returned to the subject in Revolutionary Constitutions: Charismatic Leadership and the Rule of Law (2019), which examined constitutional development in countries including France, India, Iran, Israel, Italy, Poland, South Africa, and the United States, with particular attention to how revolutionary change can shape lasting constitutional systems.

 Personal life

 Ackerman is married to Susan Rose-Ackerman, also a professor at Yale Law School, who teaches classes on administrative law.
 Their son, John M. Ackerman, also an academic, lives and works in Mexico.
 Their daughter, Sybil Ackerman-Munson, is an environmentalist in Portland, Oregon.